 |Language||No Language Prerequisite|

 Live and study in Montpellier, one of France’s fastest growing cities and an emerging cultural and educational center.
-Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, Montpellier is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.
+Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, it is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.
+Montpellier is the ideal place to experience French culture as a study abroad student.

-Homestays provide a vital connection to the local culture and social life, as well as the opportunity to experience the daily life of the French.
+Homestays provide a vital connection to the local culture, as well as the opportunity to experience French daily life.
 Host families provide breakfast and dinner during the week and all meals on the weekend.
-Housing is not provided during program breaks unless specifically arranged.
-Host families are usually located in the suburbs, approximately 45 minutes by bus, tram and foot from the city center and from campus.
+Most families live in the suburbs of Montpellier, approximately 45 minutes by bus, tram, and foot from the city center and from campus.

-If you wish to maximize your linguistic and cultural development through regular family contact and are willing to adapt to a French family's lifestyle and schedule, this housing option may appeal to you.
-The level of integration you experience with your host family may vary—some families will go to great lengths to make you feel like part of the family while others may have a more independent approach.
-If you are concerned about adjusting to a host family, one of the other housing options may be a better fit for you.
+If you wish to maximize your language practice and cultural development through regular family contact and are willing to adapt to a French family's lifestyle and schedule, this is a good housing option for you.
+The level of integration you experience with your host family may vary—some families go to great lengths to make you part of the family while others take a more independent approach.
+Host families are an option even for students who do not have prior French language study.

-Live with other program participants in apartments, usually located in town and approximately 20–30 minutes from the university and downtown Montpellier.
+Live with other program participants in typical French apartments.
+These are usually located in the center of town or close to the universities and are easily accessible to the program center and the university.
 You will share the apartment with 1–2 other students from the program, occasionally with two people of the same gender sharing a room.
 The program fee for this option does not include meals, utilities, or the $500 security deposit.
 See the Fees page for additional costs.
 If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option.

 Two or three day-long excursions are planned each semester to introduce you to the unique character of southern France.
 These day excursions are included in your program fees.
 In addition, the program’s social assistants organize activities in Montpellier to help you get to know the city and to provide you with opportunities to meet French students.
 Optional longer excursions are also organized by the Program Center staff during the semester and are offered (at an extra cost) if there is sufficient interest.